Patrick-ring-motive/hallucinate-embedding/README.md

 * Empty input may still produce a vector.
 * The output may not be meaningfully comparable across requests.
 * The selected model depends on an external endpoint.
-* The returned vector is only as reliable as the model’s compliance with the prompt.
+* The returned vector is only as reliable as the model's compliance with the prompt.
+* `usage` token counts are a character-based estimate, not real tokenization.
+* `GET` requests support only a single input string, not batching.

 ## License